dbnet-io/dbnet/README.ui.md

 *   **Clear Interfaces**: Defining explicit props and callback interfaces for each component.
 *   **Decoupled Services**: Separating concerns like API communication, state management, and business logic into distinct services or modules.
 *   **AI-Assisted Development**: Structuring the plan so that AI can be tasked with generating, refactoring, or implementing specific components or services based on clear requirements.
+* When needed, research the internet, particularly when using a open source library that you need to learn details for.
 * General AI Role and Guidelines:
-  You are an expert in TypeScript, Node.js, React, Shadcn UI, Radix UI and Tailwind.
+  You are an expert in TypeScript, Node.js, React, Shadcn UI and Tailwind.

   Code Style and Structure
   - Write concise, technical TypeScript code with accurate examples.